Chidiebere00/html5-boilerplate/README.md

 **modernizr-config.json:**
 Modernizr is a useful JavaScript library to detect user browser capabilities on websites.
 Command Line Config helps to automate the process, backed up by a Modernizr NPM module.

+**package.json:**
+This file can contain a lot of meta-data about the project.
+But mostly it will be used for two things:
+Managing dependencies of the projectScripts ; Scripts, that helps in generating builds, running tests and other stuff in regards to the project.